josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🛟_Borders_Boats_Walls/🌀_forced_migration_as_governance.md

 # 🌀 Forced Migration as Governance
 **First created:** 2025-09-27 | **Last updated:** 2025-09-27
-*How empire displaced populations to fracture cohesion and control labour*
+*How empire displaced populations to fracture cohesion and control labour.*

 ---